fixme-lausanne/fixme-webcam/README.md

         Allow from all
         AddHandler cgi-script .py
     </Directory>
-- You still need to do a couple of commands after pushing to live: chmod +x /var/www/webcam/htdocs/screenshot.py chmod 770 /var/www/webcam/htdocs/img/snap
+- In the post-receive hook, you need to: chmod +x /var/www/webcam/htdocs/screenshot.py chmod 770 /var/www/webcam/htdocs/img/snap